 Alcohol as a Medicine.-(a) The medicinal qualities of alcohol as an aid to digestion have long been urged.
-Such use is without the support of clinical or laboratory evidence, however, for while small amounts in dilute solutions increase the flow of gastric juice, the digestive powers of the stomach are rapidly depressed with increase of alcoholic percentage.
-The retardation of digestion is commensurate with two factors, namely, strength of digestive agent and percentage of alcohol; 2 to 3 per cent is enough to interfere with pancreatic as well as gastric digestion.
+Such use is without the support of clinical or laboratory evidence, however, for while small amounts in dilute solutions (1 to 2 per cent.) increase the flow of gastric juice, the digestive powers of the stomach are rapidly depressed, with increase of alcoholic percentage.
+The retardation of digestion is commensurate with the two factors-strength of digestive agent and percentage of alcohol; 2 to 3 per cent. is enough to interfere with pancreatic as well as gastric digestion.
 So, the results of the inquiry into this phase of the question may be stated thus: Strong digestions do not need it and weak ones are disturbed by it.